-The Research Experience for Undergraduates (REU) program is designed to provide
+The Research Experience for Undergraduates (REU) programs provide

-especially valuable for students attending academic institutions without on-site research opportunities.
+especially valuable for students attending academic institutions with very limited research activities.

-Sponsored by the National Science Foundation, the REU program at TUNL enables students to become involved
+Sponsored by the National Science Foundation, the REU program at TUNL/Duke enables students to participate in research at the frontiers

 Students participate in a 10-week summer program combining research experience, lectures, and social activities.
-The REU program dates for this year are May 27, 2014 - August 3, 2014.
-Each student is assigned to a project associated with ongoing research efforts at TUNL or Duke University.
-Students that are selected to work with the Duke High Energy program will have the opportunity to spend 5-weeks of the 10-week summer program at CERN.
+The REU program dates for 2015 are May 26, 2015 - August 1, 2015.
+Students applying to this program have a choice of selecting to participate in one of two research components: (1) nuclear and particle physics at TUNL or (2) high-energy particle physics with the Duke High-Energy Physics (HEP) group.
+Students who are selected to work with the Duke High-Energy Physics program will spend about 6 weeks of the 10-week summer program at CERN.
 The REU students will conduct research under the supervision of professors from the TUNL consortium universities: Duke University, North Carolina State University and the University of North Carolina at Chapel Hill.
 Each student is fully integrated into a research group and works closely with graduate students, postdocs and other undergraduate students in the group and has opportunities to interact with other groups at TUNL and the High-Energy Physics group at Duke.
 The students are assigned well-defined projects that are often part of a larger research project or program.
-Often the REU project contributes to a larger effort or experiment currently being developed by the research group.

-Please direct any questions or inquiries to Ms. Rhonda Simmons at email@example.com or contact by Phone (919) 843-2629.
+Please direct any questions or inquiries to the TUNL REU Program Coordinator at firstname.lastname@example.org .
 This research opportunity is supported by the U.S. National Science Foundation (Grant No. NSF-PHY-08-51813).